Makino Nobuaki: Career

 After victory in World War I, Makino was appointed to be one of Japan's ambassador plenipotentiaries to the Paris Peace Conference of 1919, headed by the elder statesman, Marquis Saionji.
-At the conference, he and other members of the delegation put forth a racial equality proposal that did not pass.
+At the conference, he and other members of the delegation put forth a Racial Equality Proposal.
+It won the majority of votes, but was vetoed by the chairman, President Woodrow Wilson.

 On September 20, 1920, he was awarded the Grand Cordon of the Order of the Rising Sun with Paulownia Flowers.
 In February 1921, he became Imperial Household Minister and elevated in rank to shishaku (viscount).
 Behind the scenes, he strove to improve Anglo-Japanese and Japanese-American relations, and he shared Saionji Kinmochi's efforts to shield the Emperor from direct involvement in political affairs.
+Some historians point to this as having the unforeseen effect of making the Emperor reluctant to curb the trend towards militarism.

-In 1925, he was appointed Lord Keeper of the Privy Seal of Japan.
-In his efforts to preserve the monarchy’s exalted status, Makino increasingly positioned himself alongside Japan’s ultranationalist movement.
-In 1928, he oversaw the organization of nationwide enthronement ceremonies that energized the cult of personality surrounding Emperor Hirohito.
-He also authorized royal support for radical right wing groups and counseled Hirohito to legitimize the Army’s illegal invasion of China.
-In this manner, he played a central role in fueling militarism within Japan in the 1930s.

-On May 15, 1932, Makino's residence got attacked by ultra nationalist League of Blood, but Nobuaki didn't get hurt.
+In 1925, Makino was appointed Lord Keeper of the Privy Seal of Japan.
+He supported the Golden Pheasant Academy founded by the Confucian scholar Masahiro Yasuoka in 1927.
+He oversaw the organization of enthronement ceremony of Emperor Hirohito in 1928.
+On May 15, 1932, Makino's residence got attacked by the ultra nationalist League of Blood, but he was not harmed.
 It was part of the May 15 Incident.

 In 1935, he relinquished his position as Lord Keeper and was elevated in the title to hakushaku (count).
 Although he formally retired his positions in 1935, his relations with Hirohito remained good, and he still had much power and influence behind the scenes.
 This made him a target for radicals in the Japanese military.
-He only narrowly escaped assassination at his villa in Yugawara during the February 26 Incident in 1936.
+He only narrowly escaped assassination at a ryokan in Yugawara during the February 26 incident in 1936.
 He continued to be an advisor and exert a moderating influence on the Emperor until the start of World War II.